retroryan/real_estate_ai_search/graph-real-estate/README.md

 A Neo4j database initialization and demonstration module for the real estate knowledge graph system.
 Its primary purpose is to demonstrate the data stored by the data_pipeline/ Spark processing and is also used to initialize Neo4j.
 This module handles database schema creation, constraints, indexes, and provides utilities for managing the graph database structure.

+The data ingestion is now done via the Spark Data Pipeline that does common data processing and vector embeddings and is in the data_pipeline/ module.

 ## Purpose

 This module is responsible for:
 - Demonstrating the data stored by the data_pipeline/ Spark processing
 - Initializing the Neo4j database with proper schema
-- Creating vector embeddings for search using the embeddings model specified in config.yaml (currently configured for Voyage-3 with 1024 dimensions)
+- Creating vector indexes for search
 - Creating constraints and indexes for optimal performance
 - Providing database management utilities (clear, stats)
 - Preparing the database to receive data from the data pipeline